AY2425S2-CS2103T-F10-3/tp/docs/UserGuide.md

 -----------------------------------------------------------------------------------------------------------------------

-# Feature #5 : Unhide Information
+# Unhide Information : unhide
-## `unhide` : Unhides all information, uncovering all attributes (if it was shown in the first place)
+* Unhides all information, uncovering all attributes (if it was shown in the first place)
 * Format: `unhide`

 <box type="note" seamless>